 Animal Law LL.M.
 Admissions

 Each application is evaluated as a whole.
-We are interested in your scholarly capacity, your skills as a lawyer, your academic performance, and your interest in animal law.
+Factors taken into consideration include applicants’ scholarly capacity, skills as a lawyer, academic performance, and interest in animal law.

-We welcome and encourage applications from international law school graduates who wish to learn more about animal law in the U.S. legal system.
-However, the program is not suitable for students seeking an introduction to U.S. law or basic comparative law studies.
-The animal law LL.M. program is not designed to equip international students for U.S. practice or to sit for a state bar exam.
+We welcome and encourage applications from international law school graduates who wish to learn more about animal law in the U.S. legal system and how the U.S. framework compares to and can help to effect change in legal systems.
+While the program offers a mandatory Introduction to U.S. Animal Legal Studies course for international students, the program is not intended to prepare international students for U.S. practice or to sit for a state bar exam.

 LL.M. students can expect extensive reading assignments, vigorous class discussion, and either a written examination or extensive research paper in each course.
 For international students, the program requires superb English language skills.